ufosc/BytesOfLoveWebsite/README.md

 Welcome to the website for **Bytes of Love**!

-This website allows players to learn about the basic premise of the game and download it for FREE!
+This website allows players to learn about what Bytes of Love is and get a download of the current game for FREE!

 ## Website Link